Baneheia murders: DNA evidence presented in court

 State prosecutor Jostein Johannesen wrote in 2010 that "it's unfortunate that the police presented this as incriminating evidence against Viggo Kristiansen".
 In a trial from 2011, Gregg McCrary from the FBI testified that the lack of DNA trace excluded Kristiansen even as a suspect.
 In the same trial, the director of FSS, Chris Hadkiss, said that the case would have been reopened in England, based on the DNA evidence alone.
 Susan Pope said the same.

 In conjunction with an application to reopen the case in 2017, telecommunication engineer and scientist Harald Sivertsen analyzed the original report from the Santiago de Compostela-institute.
 Harald Sivertsen found that the report from Santiago de Compostela-institute was only meant to be a preliminary report.
 He also wrote that the report did not describe any certainty of two assailants, and he asked where the final report is, and what the final report says.
 This analysis was written in the form of a letter addressed to Bente Mevåg, but Bente Mevåg did not reply to the letter.

 In June 2020, the Norwegian Criminal Cases Review Commission asked Frederik Torp Petersen, a Danish DNA expert with a PhD in biology who works for the forensics institute in Copenhagen, to consider the validity of the DNA evidence.
-His conclusion was that the DNA evidence was too weak to say anything about the number of assailants, and should not be presented for a court.
+His conclusion was that the DNA evidence was too weak to say anything about the number of assailants, and should not be presented in court.

 Media portrayal

 Kristiansen was consistently portrayed in the media as a cold-hearted psychopath.
 The local newspaper Fædrelandsvennen referred to him as "the Incarnation of Evil".
 But when Andersen in court described how Andersen had killed Sørstrønen, Kristiansen reportedly had tears in his eyes and took deep breaths, showing similar reactions as many others in the court audience.
 When Kristiansen gave his testimony in court about the underaged girl he had sexually abused 6–7 years earlier, he was crying so heavily that he was unable to speak, forcing the prosecutor to read out loud Kristiansen's written police testimony instead.
 Kristiansen also showed sympathy and understanding for the family members of the victims when they didn't want the trial to be re-opened.
 Andersen, on the other hand, never showed any emotions, not even when describing killing and rape in detail.
-When Andersen met the press the day after he got his final sentence on 19 years, he said that he rather wanted no sentence when asked how he felt about the sentence.
+When Andersen met the press the day after he got his final sentence of 19 years, he said that he rather wanted no sentence when asked how he felt about the sentence.
 Kristiansen said in the same interview, when asked the same question, that he felt sorry for his mother and his family about what they had to read about him in the papers.